Interview: Vertiv VP says data centre energy usage to triple in next decade

 “Then due to more resilient infrastructure and fast acting diesel generators, we actually saw the demand for battery energy storage go down.”

 However, Cevenini says this trend has turned around as diesel generators are now becoming less and less popular for various reasons, while battery energy storage solutions continue to advance.

-“In order to make operations of future data centres resilient, they will need to have battery energy storage within the data centre.
+“In order to make operations of future data centers resilient, they will need to have battery energy storage within the data center.
 Where there is enough energy, our offer is to optimise the cost of that energy and allow them to sell specific services back to the grid,” Cevenini says.

 “Now is the time where we go back to our customers and tell them if you actually expand your battery energy storage then we can unlock you services that will reduce the cost of energy you buy and provide you with a system that is able to sell services.”

-For the year ahead, Cevenini sees this trend accelerating with more data centres buying additional battery energy storage.
+For the year ahead, Cevenini sees this trend accelerating with more data centers buying additional battery energy storage.